-1) The Hollywood Gold Cup is a Grade 1 race run over the synthetic surface at Hollywood Park in Inglewood, California.
+1) The Gold Cup at Santa Anita (formerly the Hollywood Gold Cup) is a Grade 1 race run over the dirt surface at Santa Anita in Arcadia, California.
 The race is run at a distance of 1 1/4 miles and is open to 3-year-olds and up.
-The Gold Cup is part of this year’s Breeders’ Cup Challenge series, the winner will earn a spot in the Breeders’ Cup Classic that will be run at Santa Anita Park in November.

-2) The race was run for the first time in 1938 and has been run every year since with the exception of 1942 and 1943, when Hollywood Park was closed because of the Second World War.
-The 2013 running will be the last at Hollywood Park.
-The track is scheduled to close at the end of the year.
+2) The race was run for the first time at Hollywood Park in 1938 and has been run every year except for 1942 and 1943 because of the Second World War.
+The final running at Hollywood Park came in 2013 when the track ran its final meeting.

 6) Seabiscuit won the inaugural Gold Cup in 1938.
 It was his one and only appearance over the Hollywood Park racing strip.

-7) In 1951, in the final race of his career, the great Citation won Hollywood Gold Cup.
+7) In 1951, in the final race of his career, the great Citation won the Gold Cup.
 The winner’s purse made him the first horse to ever surpass $1 million in career earnings.

 8) In the 1970’s, trainer Charlie Whittingham won five editions of the race, including four in a row from 1971 to 1974.
 His winners were Ack Ack (1971), Quack (1972), Kennedy Road (1973), Tree of Knowledge (1974), and Exceller (1978).

-9) Affirmed, the last colt to win the Triple Crown, won the 1979 edition of the Hollywood Gold Cup.
+9) Affirmed, the 1978 Triple Crown winner, won the 1979 edition of the Gold Cup.
 He also won that year’s Santa Anita Handicap.

 10) A former claiming horse and California superstar named Lava Man won three straight editions of the Gold Cup starting in 2005.
 Native Diver also won three straight from 1965 to 1967.